DogPope/SpringBootProject/README.md

 # This is the information page for my Spring Boot Application

+# ***IMPORTANT: TO STOP THE MYSQL PROCESS ON 3306, FOLLOW [THIS THREAD](https://stackoverflow.com/questions/68065284/specified-port-3306-is-already-in-use-when-installing-mysql) ON STACK OVERFLOW.
+Use Windows key + 'R', Find services.msc and stop mysql from there.***

 ## Project Description
 This project is an application made in the Spring Boot Framework for the Java Programming language.
 It is a REST API using the CRUD repository format.
 The API handles data on piano composers and various pieces